The Illusion of Forgetting: Attack Unlearned Diffusion via Initial Latent Variable Optimization: Method

-\textbf{(Q1): Why optimize initial latent $z_t$ instead of prompt?} Before formulating our IVO attack, we first conduct an in-depth analysis of the paradigm and behavior exhibited by unlearned DMs.
-Consider a target concept $C$ and its related concept $C^{\ast}$ (eg. Corgi and Husky), along with their corresponding symbol-to-knowledge mappings $\mathcal{M}$ and $\mathcal{M}^{\ast}$.
-When it comes to the removal of the target concept $C$ (Corgi), existing unlearning techniques inevitably exert an adversarial impact on $\mathcal{M}^{\ast}$.
-Unfortunately, regardless of prompt-based attacks stemmed from vocabulary-level (replacing sensitive words) or syntactic perturbation (injecting trainable prefixes), they share a common characteristic: \textit{searching for concepts similar to the target concept within the semantic space}.
-Consequently, while prompt-based attacks can bypass external defenses, their inherent commonality constrains the effectiveness against unlearned models, because the mapping of related concepts is also be compromised in the unlearning process.
+Consider an erased concept $c$ and its related concept $c^{\ast}$, along with their corresponding symbol-to-knowledge mappings $\mathcal{F}$ and $\mathcal{F}^{\ast}$.
+When it comes to the removal of $c$, existing unlearning techniques inevitably exert an adversarial impact on $\mathcal{F}^{\ast}$.
+Unfortunately, regardless of whether prompt-based attacks stem from vocabulary-level (replacing sensitive words) or syntactic perturbation (injecting trainable prefixes), they share a common characteristic: \textit{searching for concepts similar to the erased concept within the text semantic space}.
+Consequently, the inherent commonality of prompt-based attacks constrains their effectiveness against unlearned DMs, because the mapping of related concepts $\mathcal{F}^{\ast}$ is also compromised in the unlearning process.
+To break the inherent limitations of prompt-based attacks, we select the initial latent $z_T$ as our optimization object. $z_T$ resides in the image latent space, which offers rich and extensive search pathways for reconstruction, and it is another necessary input condition for DMs, indicating broad applicable scenarios.